HCSLab/EdgeToll/README.md

 - 'r' = the information of signed signature
 - 's' = the information of signed signature
 - 'edgeAddress' = the selected edge address
-- 'withdraw_pole' = whether to withdraw, can only be True or False (bool)
+- 'withdraw' = whether to withdraw, can only be True or False (bool)

 Select Edge URL:  "http://127.0.0.1:7545/selectEdge/" for user to select a target edge,